brycewray/hugo-site/content/posts/2019/05/the-holy-mail.md

 I dearly wanted to settle on Apple's mail clients in both iOS and macOS, but the whole urinating contest with GMail push remained a show-stopper for me; so I continued the Edison Mail/Apple Mail tag-team match for a while on iOS, only to suffer a self-inflicted wound.

 As I mentioned before, in those early days of iOS 11, a *lot* of stuff wasn't working well, especially where battery consumption was concerned.
-But, good ol' clever me, I made it worse by inadvertently leaving the Apple Mail app to "fetch" more aggressively---*i.e.*, as if I hadn't put Edison Mail on there to notify me of new mails---which, of course, was sucking battery juice big-time.
+But, good ol’ clever me, I made it worse by inadvertently leaving the Apple Mail app to "fetch" more aggressively---*i.e.*, as if I hadn't put Edison Mail on there to notify me of new mails---which, of course, was sucking battery juice big-time.

 Upon discovering this, I changed Apple Mail's setting so it would fetch only every 15 minutes, hoping that would be sufficient to stop the draining behavior until Apple got its software act together in a dot-version or two.